Puzzlout/DevGuidelines/ContinuousIntegration.md

-# Running builds with Travis CI
+# Tests and builds with Travis CI
+Any new class must be tested.
+All moethods in the class must be tests and scenarii covered.

 Always be sure that, after your last commit, the build is successful.
 If not, you ***MUST*** fix the build.